maxexmachina/processor/README.md

 sudo apt install jp2a
 sudo apt install ffmpeg
 ```
-You can use the a2asm program to turn your image into a .gasm program:
+You can use the a2asm program to turn your image into a .gasm program, current
+terminal dimensions are used for conversion
 ```
 ./a2asm img.jpeg
 or explicitly